Letter E is for erotomania, or is it?

 If you’re familiar with Gunmetal Geisha, you know my attitude to relationships is a seven-headed Hydra.
 My heart is steadfast even as it wanders, and I devote a lot of brain time and prose poems to it:

 Give me unrequited love over requited apathy.
 All that pining is a cosmos of suns and shooting stars, and the moment just before the first kiss is the eternal instant before galactic combustion.
-I would spend a lifetime prolonging that moment before a first kiss, or all first kisses, if love didn’t run the show.
+I would spend a lifetime prolonging that moment before a first kiss if love didn’t run the show.

 Reasoning: He never returns my calls.
 He must not be into me.